szunyog/szunyog.github.io/_posts/2015-03-31-mssql-csharp-insert-performance-test.md

 }
 {% endhighlight %}

-The source of the stoed procedure is quite simple:
+The source of the stored procedure is quite simple:

 {% highlight SQL %}